uLoyd/PitchDeterminer/customModules/audioModules/README.md

 #### static getDistanceFromFrequency(fx: double) -> int

 Returns the distance of not from frequency passed as the parameter, relative to the A sound.

-#### getDistanceFromNote(note: string, octave: int) -> int

-Returns distance of a given sound relative to A4 sound.
-The parameters by default are set to the sound hold by the instance itself.

 #### static getDistanceFromNote(note: string, octave: int) -> int